zaniluca/prisma-mongodb-anonymous-auth/README.md

 JWT_REFRESH_SECRET=<your-secret-here>
 ```

-We're using [mongodb atlas](https://cloud.mongodb.com) as our database provider because `Prisma needs to perform transactions, which requires your MongoDB server to be run as a replica set`; which is duable in a local dev environment but its quite a pain so this is the easiest way to get started
+We're using [mongodb atlas](https://cloud.mongodb.com) as our database provider because `Prisma needs to perform transactions, which requires your MongoDB server to be run as a replica set`; which is doable in a local dev environment but it's quite a pain so this is the easiest way to get started

 Now simply run `yarn install` and `yarn start` to start the server